 HIYA.

-I have been through the Royal Court and Soho Theatre new writers’ programmes, and in 2020-2021 was part of the BFI Network x BAFTA Crew scheme.
-Also in 2020, I made it to the penultimate round of Screenshot, a competition run by Sister Pictures and Olivia Colman’s South Of The River Pictures, thanks to a work-in-progress project called New Queer New Me; and I’ve been moving into prose fiction by completing several courses – including the flagship Writing A Novel course – at the prestigious Faber Academy.
-My first full novel manuscript is currently being written.
+I’ll be doing the Criterion New Writing scheme in 2025, having previously been through the Royal Court and Soho Theatre new writers’ programmes.
+In 2020-2021 I was part of the BFI Network x BAFTA Crew scheme; and also in 2020, I made it to the penultimate round of Screenshot, a competition run by Sister Pictures and Olivia Colman’s South Of The River.

 Instagram @shaunkitchenerbentley